mna/0value/posts/A PEG parser generator for Go.md

 _ "whitespace" <- [ \n\t\r]*
 ```

-It's fairly easy to see that there's a rule (non-terminal) on the left side, associated with a definition (expressions, other non-terminals or terminals) on the right-hand side.
+It's fairly easy to see that there's a rule (non-terminal) on the left side of the arrow, associated with a definition (expressions, other non-terminals or terminals) on the right-hand side.
 Between curly braces are the code blocks associated with the expression - if there's a match, this code gets called.
 It returns the result of the expression and an error.
 This is Go code, obviously.

 Many constructs look a lot like regular expressions - indeed, character classes and repetition operators are pretty much what you'd expect (`?` is zero or one, `*` is zero or more and `+` is one or more).
 String and character literals are pretty obvious too - it must match exactly with the input text.
-The `/` separator is the ordered choice expression, the first expression that matches is used, so the result is always deterministic and unambiguous.
+The `/` separator is the ordered choice expression, the first expression that matches is used, so the result of parsing a given input text is always deterministic and unambiguous.

+The `"whitespace"` string literal on the left side of the last rule is what is called a display name in pigeon - it can be used to give a friendlier name to a rule and will appear in error messages instead of the rule identifier.

 But what is that strange `c.text` reference in the code blocks?
 Each code block gets generated as a method on the `*current` type, which is defined like this: